-President Biden has issued an executive order (the Executive Order) that will lead to new restrictions on transferring sensitive personal data to China and other "countries of concern" - and it may create massive new compliance obligations for businesses.
-While companies might not think they are in the data collection or transfer business, they may find themselves affected by President Biden's action because of tracking technology on their websites or if any of their third-party vendors have access to personal data of employees or others.

-Here is what companies need to know - and four steps they should take - to ensure they are in compliance with this significant new requirement.
+President Biden just issued an Executive Order that will lead to new restrictions on transferring sensitive personal data to China and other "countries of concern" - and it may create massive new compliance obligations for your organization.
+While you might not think your business is in the data collection or transfer business, you may find yourself affected by yesterday's action because of tracking technology on your website or if any of your third-party vendors have access to personal data of employees or others.
+Here is what you need to know - and four steps you should take - to ensure your business is in compliance with this significant new requirement.